B3aRrrr/OpenFOAMPINN/GNN/README.md

-# Описание репозитория
+# Repository Description

-В данной директории содержатся архивы ноутбуков и результатов обучения моделей, использованные в процессе исследования.
+This directory contains archives of notebooks and training results of models used in the research process.

-## Содержание
+## Contents

-- `tensorboardGNN.zip`: Ноутбук постобработкой.
+- `tensorboardGNN.zip`: Notebook for post-processing.
-- `main_GNN.zip`: Ноутбук с подготовкой данных для обучения и непосредственного обучения.
+- `main_GNN.zip`: Notebook for data preparation and training.
-- `best_model_info.zip`: Результаты обучения лучшей модели
+- `best_model_info.zip`: Training results of the best model.
-- `modelGNN.zip`: Результаты обучения моделей подборочных
+- `modelGNN.zip`: Training results of the sample models.